elibixby/gcloud-python/docs/iam-usage.rst

 >>> print(etag)
 ffdFADFdsgfsjrsHTY

 ``set_policy`` takes a policy dictionary, as well as optional ``version`` and ``etag`` paramters.
-If ``etag`` is specified the change will be rejected if ``etag`` does not match the etag of the current policy. ``iam.PolicyChange`` performs this "read-modify-write" cycle automatically for the user.
-If updates are made to your policy during this change, they will be overwritten with exactly what is in your policy, or, if an etag is specified they will fail with a ``iam.ConcurrentModificationError``
+If updates are made to your policy during this change, they will be overwritten with exactly what is in your policy, or, if an etag is specified they will fail with a ``iam.ConcurrentModificationError``. ``iam.PolicyChange`` performs this "read-modify-write" cycle automatically for the user.

 >>> policy['roles/owner'].add('user:charles@example.com')
 >>> policy, version, etag = resource.set_policy(policy, etag=etag)